rednafi/crusher/README.md

     ```

 * Directly providing a long string of deeply nested JSON string can be cumbersome.
-To avoid that—you can proide a `.json` file directly.
+To avoid that—you can provide a `.json` file directly.
 To do so:

     ```bash
     crusher --json_path=examples/example.json --export_path=examples/result.md